How I got beautiful teeth in stunning Costa Rica and saved thousands of dollars on dental work

 My tooth was still hurting and I went to a specialist in Fort Lauderdale who stopped the pain for one thousand dollars.
 He warned me not to go to Costa Rica, that I’d end up with a mouthful of bad work.
 He told me he’d check Garita out but never did.

-I bought two affordable round-trip tickets on Taca Airlines from Miami to Costa Rica and set out with my wife into the unknown world of foreign dentistry.
+I bought two affordable round-trip tickets on Taca Airlines (now is AVIANCA) from Miami to Costa Rica and set out with my wife into the unknown world of foreign dentistry.

 Dr. Garita arranged for us to stay at a small inn with a beautiful name, Casa Del La Mariposa, The House of Butterflies.